-Jon is a Global Brand Strategist for LinkedIn, working with major brands to help them build brand witha long-term orientation with a balance of brand storytelling and interesting events.
+Jon is a Global Brand Strategist for LinkedIn, working with major companies to help them build brands with long-term orientations and a balance of brand storytelling and interesting events.

 Prior to LinkedIn, Jon led GE’s Social Media Center of Excellence, where he focused on brand andcommercial efforts across all major social platforms, including LinkedIn, Facebook, Twitter, andPinterest.

 Jon’s previous roles include serving as Director of Online Operations for Eliot Cutler’s 2010 campaign for governor of Maine and working for China Risk Finance, a Shanghai-based Credit Card Start-up.
 Jon also co-founded NeochaEDGE, one of the leading creative agencies in China.